Thompson Advising - Experience. Knowledge. Results.

 There are several ways to approach pre-writing secondaries:

-• Look for common themes amongst secondary applications and focus on fleshing out ideas for those topics and prewriting a paragraph or two on each.
-You can then focus those essays for particular schools, tailoring them to the exact prompt, when you receive secondaries.
+• Look for common themes amongst secondary applications; focus on fleshing out ideas for those topics and prewriting a paragraph or two on each.
+You can then refine those essays for particular schools, tailoring them to the exact prompt, when you receive secondaries.
 Common themes can be found in my blog post on common secondary prompts.

 • Do a quick Google search for secondary application prompts and you will easily find them for particular schools.
 Start writing.

 • Be mindful that some essays can be recycled from one school to another but only with great attention.
 Always read the prompt for each school carefully—and tailor your response specifically for that school, answering it precisely.
-Keep in mind each school’s mission and focus, and tailor your essay accordingly.
+I often see essays that are more general in scope and which do not specifically answer the question posed.
+Also keep in mind each school’s mission and focus, and tailor your essay accordingly.

-If you have questions about secondary applications feel free to reach out to me via email at liza@thompsonadvising.com.
+If you have questions about or want help with secondary applications feel free to reach out to me via email at liza@thompsonadvising.com.

 –Liza Thompson, Expert Medical School Admissions Consulting